Champagne house Taittinger to produce sparkling wine in Britain

 The company has teamed up with British distributor Hatch Mansfield to buy 69 hectares of farmland near Canterbury in south-east England for an initial 4 to 5 million pounds ($7.58 million), to produce a high-quality sparkling wine, Pierre-Emmanuel Taittinger told Reuters.

-There has been increasing speculation that France’s champagne makers such as LVMH (LVMH.PA), Pernod Ricard (PERP.PA) and Laurent Perrier (LPER.PA) might look to purchase vineyards in England, which already produces some sparkling wine.
+There has been increasing speculation that France’s champagne makers such as LVMH, Pernod Ricard and Laurent Perrier might look to purchase vineyards in England, which already produces some sparkling wine.

 Taittinger said the chalky soils of Kent were ideal to make “a great” sparkling wine in Britain’s increasingly mild climate due to global warming.